nodakjones/scrappy/README.md

 ## Website Confidence Scoring System

-The system uses a comprehensive **5-factor validation framework** to ensure discovered websites actually belong to the correct contractor.
-This prevents false matches like pottery websites being matched to painting contractors.
+The system uses a **two-stage validation process** to ensure discovered websites actually belong to the correct contractor and are legitimate residential service providers.

+### Stage 1: Website Validation (5-Factor System)

+**Purpose**: Determine if the discovered website belongs to the correct contractor business.

-### 5-Factor Validation (0.25 points each, 1.0 maximum)
+**5-Factor Validation (0.25 points each, 1.0 maximum)**

 **Factor 1: Business Name Match (0.25 points)**
 - Exact business name found on website = 1.0 score